 The cost to paint a basement ranges from $3 – $7 per square foot.
 Bear in mind that the painting price ranges based on the quality of paint and the complexity of the design.
 If you wish to add an accent wall or patterned paint features, the cost of painting your basement, in this case, will go up.

 Lighting is crucial for your basement.
-It’s best to hire a professional electrician for the job, which will likely cost $50 – $100 per hour.
+Thus, it’s best to hire a professional electrician for the job rather than do it yourself.
+Electrical in your basement will likely cost $50 – $100 per hour.

 Additional Costs to Consider